CIML-bioinformatic/MGlab_PMlab_moFluMemB/README.md

 ---

 ## Goal of the github
-This github project contains the instructions and material to reproduce the analysis reported in the article (and more).
+This github project contains the instructions and material to reproduce the analyses reported in the article (and more).
 Source code (scripts and dockerfiles) are available in the github repository.
-Required data and builded Docker/Singularity images are available on download.
-Instructions to reproduce the analysis are provided below.
+Required data and built Docker/Singularity images are available on download.
+Instructions to reproduce the analyses are provided below.

 To reproduce the analysis, you have to first, prepare the environments (see "Prepare the Environments" section below), then execute the analysis step by step (see "Run the analysis" section below).

 ## Description of the datasets

-As described in the article, there is 3 datasets in this study.
+As described in the article, there are 3 datasets in this study.

-* 10x_190712_m_moFluMemB : 10x 5’ scRNA-Seq on single-cell suspensions from spleen, lymph nodes and lungs with enzymatic digestion of lung tissue at 37°C.
+* 10x_190712_m_moFluMemB : 10x 5’ scRNA-Seq on memory B cells sorted from single-cell suspensions of spleen, lymph nodes and lungs with enzymatic digestion of lung tissue at 37°C.
-* 10x_191105_m_moFluMemB :  : 10x 5’ scRNA-Seq on single-cell suspensions from spleen, lymph nodes and lungs with mechanical dissociation of lung tissue at 4°C.
+* 10x_191105_m_moFluMemB :  : 10x 5’ scRNA-Seq on memory B cells sorted from single-cell suspensions of spleen, lymph nodes and lungs with mechanical dissociation of lung tissue at 4°C.
-* custom_201216_m_moFluMemB : FB5P-seq protocol (Attaf et al., 2020) on single-cell suspensions from lungs with enzymatic digestion, and stained with a panel of antibodies for identifying subsets of
+* custom_201216_m_moFluMemB : FB5P-seq protocol (Attaf et al., 2020) on memory B cells sorted from single-cell suspensions of lungs with enzymatic digestion of lung tissue at 37°C, with index sorting information for a panel of antibodies identifying subsets of memory B cells.

 When downloading the code and data (see below), you will obtains 3 sub-folders with names as below: